Lunac-dev/RealIP-MC-v2/README.md

-# RealIP-MC
+# RealIP-MC-v2
-Proxy Protocol listener
+Proxy Protocol listener and was forked from RealIP-MC.